elrf3lipes/quake3_log_parser/README.md

 ## Overview

 This project is a Quake 3 Arena log parser designed to read and analyze game log files.
 It provides functionalities to parse logs, track game statistics, and generate detailed reports.
-Application is modular and dockerized with integrated FastAPI for easy deployment and scalability.
+Application is modular and dockerized with integrated FastAPI for easy deployment and scalability, integrated with Github workflow for CI/CD practices.

 ## Project Structure